Bridging the Reality Gap for Pose Estimation Networks using Sensor-Based Domain Randomization: Method

 Here $L_{l}$ is the label loss found by the cross entropy between the correct label and the softmax output of the prediction.
 The loss for the background segmentation $L_{s}$ is found in Eq.~\ref{eqn:losss}, where $H$ is the cross entropy, $s_{i}$ is the correct segmentation for a point, $q_{i,seg}$ is the softmax of segmentation predictions for a point, and $n$ is the number of points in the point cloud.

-When computing the feature prediction loss, $L_{f}$, only the loss for points belonging to the object is desired.
+When computing the keypoint voting loss, $L_{v}$, only the loss for points belonging to the object is desired.
 This is achieved by using $s_{i}$ which returns zero or one, depending on whether the point belongs to background or object, respectively.
-The loss is thus computed as in Eq.~\ref{eqn:lossf}, where $q_{i,feat}$ is the softmax of the feature prediction, and $f_{i}$ is the correct feature label.
+The loss is thus computed as in Eq.~\ref{eqn:lossf}, where $q_{i,vote}$ is the softmax of the keypoint vote, and $v_{i}$ is the correct keypoint.

 The network is trained with a batch size of 48 over 40 epochs.
-For each object, the dataset consists of 40000 point clouds thus making the complete number of training steps 1600000.
-The learning rate starts at 0.001 with a decay rate of 0.5 at each 337620 steps, meaning that at the end of training the learning rate ends up at 0.0000625.
-Batch normalization \cite{ioffe2015batch} is added to all convolutional layers in the network.
-The batch normalization parameters are set according to \cite{dgcnn}.
+For each object, the dataset consists of 40000 point clouds, making the complete number of training steps 1600000.
+The learning rate starts at 0.001 and is clipped at 0.00005, with a decay rate of 0.5 at every 337620 steps.
+Batch normalization \cite{ioffe2015batch} is added to all convolutional layers in the network, with parameters set according to \cite{dgcnn}.